• Skip to Main Navigation

 Travel Society

-Expert-guided tours take you to explore seven UNESCO World Heritage Sites—Amsterdam’s 16th- and 17th‑century house‑lined canals, the medieval Flemish jewel of Bruges, and four of the historical belfries included in the Belfries of Belgium serial property.
-Experience this region’s pastoral idyll and fascinating history with visits to the world‑famous Keukenhof Gardens, the mercantile town of Antwerp, and medieval Ghent.
-Visit the legendary 18th-century windmills of Kinderdijk, watch traditional craftspeople create the iconic “Delft Blue” porcelain, and discover the world‑class Kröller‑Müller Museum.
-Learn more about the modern life and cultural heritage of the Netherlands during an exclusive River Life® Forum with local residents and encounter the rich history of the Flemish‑speaking county of Flanders in its main cultural centers.
+Enjoy expert-guided tours as you explore four UNESCO World Heritage sites — the tree-lined canals of Amsterdam, the legendary 18th‑century windmills of Kinderdijk, the medieval Flemish jewel of Bruges and the historic belfries of Belgium.
+Experience this region’s pastoral idyll and fascinating history with visits to the world‑famous Keukenhof Gardens, the mercantile town of Antwerp and medieval Ghent.
+Watch traditional craftspeople create the iconic “Delft Blue” porcelain and discover the world‑class Kröller‑Müller Museum.
+Learn more about the modern life and cultural heritage of the Netherlands during an exclusive River Life® forum with local residents and encounter the rich history of the region of Flanders in its main cultural centers.

 Unpack just once and delight in specially arranged cultural enrichments, including a privately chartered canal cruise.
 Enjoy an included, guided excursion in every port, deluxe accommodations, and all meals—an excellent value.
 Shared with participants from cosponsoring associations, space is sure to fill quickly.
 Request a reservation today, or please contact the Georgetown Travel Society at 866-525-8664 or GeorgetownTravelSociety@Georgetown.edu for more details.